szabgab/slides/python-programming/iterators.md

 ## range is iterable but it is not an iterator
 {id: range-is-an-iterator}

+{aside}
-The `range` function in Python 3 is not a real "iterator" but it is an "iterable".
+Just as a string or a list, the `range` function in Python is also an "iterable" but it is not an "iterator".
 In many aspects it behaves as an iterator.
 Specifically it allows us to iterate over numbers.
-[Range Is Not An Iterator](https://treyhunner.com/2018/02/python-range-is-not-an-iterator/)
+[Range Is Not An Iterator](https://treyhunner.com/2018/02/python-range-is-not-an-iterator/) {/aside}

 * [range](https://docs.python.org/library/functions.html#func-range)